sangria-graphql/sangria-graphql.github.io/getting-started.md

 Macro allows you not only to derive the structure of the case class and appropriate `resolve` functions for all of the derived fields, but it also allows you to customize different aspects of the generated GraphQL object through macro arguments.
-In this case we added additional documentation to the object type itself and one of its fields, but you can customize any aspect of generated GraphQL object this way.
+In this case we added additional documentation to the object type itself and one of its fields, but you can also customize any aspect of generated GraphQL object this way.

 ### Product Type and Identifiable Interface